senushidinara/BioSynapse/README.md

 It unites biological, emotional, and planetary data into a single evolving cognition — a bio-neural fuel network that continuously improves its understanding of Earth’s cognitive, emotional, and ecological health.

-You’re not training one model — you’re cultivating a biosphere of AI agents that reason, adapt, and evolve together like neurons in a planetary brain.

 ---